 INTRODUCTION: Anti-government demonstrations continue in Pakistan, where the new Cabinet was announced on Wednesday (30 March).

-INTRODUCTION: Anti-government demonstrations continue in Pakistan, where the new Cabinet was announced on Wednesday (30 March).
+Background: INTRODUCTION: Anti-government demonstrations continue in Pakistan, where the new Cabinet was announced on Wednesday (30 March).
 The nine-party opposition Pakistan National Alliance has alleged that the recent general election was rigged.
 The election, on March 7, resulted in a landslide victory for the ruling Pakistan People's Party of Prime Minister Zulfikar Ali Bhutto.
 On the day the new Cabinet was announced, troops and police were reported to have opened fire on opposition demonstrators in Karachi.
 The authorities have ordered that those who indulge in anti-government violence should be shot on sight.

 SYNOPSIS: The new, expanded Cabinet was sworn in on Wednesday (30 March) at the Prime Minister's residence in Rawalpindi.
 In a major government shake-up after his general election victory, Mr. Bhutto dropped five members of the outgoing Cabinet.
 Four of these dropped are accused of electoral malpractice.
 The new Cabinet has 22 members.